devspace-sh/devspace/docs/pages/cli/workflow-basics/deployment.md

 4. Deploy all deployments defined in the `devspace.yaml` in the specified order with the built images

 ## Types of deployments
-DevSpace CLI lets you define the following types of deployments:
+DevSpace lets you define the following types of deployments:
 - [Components (Easy way to deploy common kubernetes resources)](/docs/deployment/components/what-are-components)
 - [Helm charts](/docs/deployment/helm-charts/what-are-helm-charts)
 - [Kubernetes manifests](/docs/deployment/kubernetes-manifests/what-are-manifests)